-Liquid metal embrittlement is caused by the attack of the molten metal (zinc in the case of galvanising) on susceptible steels.
+Liquid metal embrittlement is brought about by the influence of the molten metal (zinc in the case of galvanizing) on vulnerable steels.

-The most common liquid metal embrittlement problems associated with hot dip galvanising are with stainless steel.
-Attaching stainless steel fittings to mild steel items prior to galvanising should be avoided for this reason as the molten zinc may affect the mechanical properties of the stainless steel.
+The most common liquid metal embrittlement issues related to hot-dip galvanizing are with stainless steel.
+For this reason, mounting stainless steel fittings to mild steel items before galvanizing should be avoided as the molten zinc may affect the mechanical properties of the stainless steel.

-Hydrogen embrittlement is caused by the presence of hydrogen atoms within the crystal lattice structure of a metal or alloy.
-In the galvanising process, hydrogen may be absorbed in the steel during the pickling process through contact with the hydrogen ions present in the hydrochloric acid.
+Hydrogen embrittlement occurs due to the presence of hydrogen atoms inside the crystal lattice structure of an alloy or metal.
+During galvanization, hydrogen may be taken up in the steel at the time of the pickling process due to contact with the hydrogen ions found in the hydrochloric acid.

-Steels with a tensile strength in the order of 1000 MPa or higher or with an equivalent surface hardness of 30 Rockwell C or higher are considered to be most susceptible to hydrogen embrittlement.
+The metals most vulnerable to hydrogen embrittlement are steels with a tensile strength in the order of 1000 MPa or higher, or with an equivalent surface hardness of 30 Rockwell C or higher.

 Avoiding Hydrogen Embrittlement

-The recommended method of processing high strength steels for galvanising is to eliminate the acid pickling process and use mechanical cleaning methods for preparation of the surface prior to hot dip galvanising.
+The suggested technique of processing high-strength steels for galvanizing is to avoid the acid pickling process and employ mechanical cleaning approaches for preparing the surface before hot-dip galvanizing.

-Abrasive blast cleaning to Class 2 1/2 immediately prior to galvanising will ensure that the steel is adequately cleaned and that a satisfactory hot dip galvanised coating will be produced.
+Abrasive blast cleaning to Class 2 1/2 instantaneously before galvanizing will guarantee that the steel is sufficiently cleaned and an acceptable hot-dip galvanized coating will be developed.

-Australian Standard AS 1214-1973 Appendix C states the following with respect to hydrogen embrittlement of high strength bolts, which are the most commonly encountered high strength steel requiring to be galvanised.
+Australian Standard AS 1214-1973 Appendix C asserts the following with regard to hydrogen embrittlement of high-strength bolts, which are the most commonly handled high-strength steels that require galvanization.

-Where additional sqfeguard is sought (eg. For bolts of Grade 10.9 or higher cleaned by acid pickling), fasteners should be baked at a temperature of 200 °C + 10 °C for a time found on the basis of experience to be adequate (for guidance, a time of 30 minutes before galvanising, or 4 hours immediately after galvanising, might prove satisfactory).
+When extra protection is required (for example, for bolts of Grade 10.9 or higher cleaned by acid pickling), fasteners must be baked at a temperature of 200 °C + 10 °C for a time established based on the experience to be satisfactory (for guidance, a time of 30 minutes before galvanizing, or 4 hours right after galvanizing, might be adequate).

-Strain ageing is associated with strain that results from plastic deformation which is more commonly known as cold working.
-Steel is an alloy of iron and carbon and contains other alloying elements which provide it with specific performance characteristics.
+Strain aging is related to strain that is developed from plastic deformation, which is more commonly referred to as cold-working.
+Steel is an alloy of carbon and iron and consists of other alloying elements that endow it with specific performance characteristics.

-Severe cold working of steel causes the migration of carbon atoms in the iron crystals and the segregation of these atoms at dislocations in the steel causes a reduction in ductility of the steel.
+Extreme cold-working of steel leads to the migration of carbon atoms in the iron crystals, and the segregation of these atoms at dislocations in the steel leads to a decrease in ductility.

-The ageing process is a function of temperature and time and occurs very slowly at ambient temperature but very rapidly at the 450–460 °C temperatures of the galvanising process.
-Severe cold working of steel can be caused by hole punching in thicker sections, tight radius bending or rebending.
+The aging process is a function of time and temperature and takes place very slowly in ambient conditions but very quickly at the 450–460 °C temperatures of the galvanizing process.
+Extreme cold-working of steel can be brought about by hole punching in thicker sections, rebending or tight radius bending.

 Avoiding Strain Age Embrittlement

-To avoid the risk of strain age embrittlement, the following design criteria should be followed:
+In order to eliminate the risk of strain age embrittlement the following design criteria should be followed:

-• Use bend radii at least 3 times the section thickness
+- Use bend radii that are at least three times the section thickness